Ruslan-Polyanski/rsschool-cv/cv.md

 Basic education received at school, then at college.
 Now I am studying in the first year of the correspondence department of **BNTU** for a mechanical engineer.

+##English language

+I speak English at A1 level.
+Now I attend English courses twice a week to improve my level.